daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_02_RoRv1.md

 #### Game 1

-Persian strategies: placeholder x3
+Persian strategies: Persia_War_Elephant x3

-Sumerian strategies: placeholder x3
+Sumerian strategies: Sumeria_Catapult x3

 Result:

-- placeholder
+- Opening straight Iron Age to train Elephant is too weak, Chariot Archer from Sumerian are enough to deal a lot of damage before Elephant come out.
+- Persian Elephant are strong, but not from a losing position, superior number of Catapult and Horse Archer will take them down easily.
-- placeholder
+- Sumerian win.

 #### Game 2

-Persian strategies: placeholder x3
+Persian strategies: Persia_War_Elephant x3

-Sumerian strategies: placeholder x3
+Sumerian strategies: Sumeria_Catapult x3

 Result:

-- placeholder
+- Smaller map somehow allow Persian 1 Stable Camel to pressure.
+- Luck favored the Persian side,
+  a weakened Persian stayed in Bronze Age and gave resources to others,
+  without this, a single Persian could not produce as many Elephants by itself.
+- Persian win in 15 minutes.
+Obliterate all the buildings too.

+#### Game 3

+Persian strategies: Persia_Cavalry_Archer x2, Persia_War_Elephant x1

+Sumerian strategies: Sumeria_Catapult x3

+Result:

+- 2 of the Persian open mass Camel, so they can pressure early Bronze.
+- It becomes balanced when Sumerian Archer group up.
+- A Persian mass Camel is severely damaged, transfer resources, but to the Horses player.
+- Sumerian gradually take Elephant down with a lot of Catapult.
-- placeholder
+- Sumerian win.

 ### Ro16.
 Pair4.
 Macedonian vs Phoenician